dciabrin/ngdevkit-examples/README.md

     apt-get install -y ngdevkit ngdevkit-gngeo
     apt-get install -y pkg-config autoconf automake zip imagemagick

+If you're running on Windows 10, you can also use those pre-built deb binaries with [WSL][wsl].
+Details on how to install and use them are available in [ngdevkit's installation notes for Windows 10][readmewin].

+If you're running on macOS, you can install pre-built [brew][brew] packages, available in the ngdevkit tap:

+    # If you haven't done it yet, make sure XCode is installed first
+    sudo xcode-select --install
+    brew tap dciabrin/ngdevkit
+    brew install ngdevkit ngdevkit-gngeo
+    # make sure you use brew's python3 in your shell
+    export PATH=/usr/local/opt/python3/bin:$PATH
+    pip3 install pygame==2.0.0.dev6
+    brew install pkg-config autoconf automake zip imagemagick

-If you can't install debian packages, you can clone the [ngdevkit](ngdevkit) git repository and follow the build instructions:
+If you can't install pre-built binary packages, you can clone the [ngdevkit](ngdevkit) git repository and follow the build instructions:

     git clone https://github.com/dciabrin/ngdevkit